 Secondly, when unity and reconciliation is demanded over and above justice for the victims, punishment for the injustice perpetrators and reparations for the victims; injustice is not only ignored and normalised but it is also rewarded.

 It is impossible to have true, i.e, voluntary unity and reconciliation without true, i.e, voluntary forgiveness and voluntary forgiveness is not and should not be confused for blind forgiveness.
-True forgiveness demands commitment to justice and reparations for the victims of injustice.
+True forgiveness, while it’s voluntary, it demands and expects genuine commitment to justice, to correcting wrongs and reparations for the victims of injustice.

-In such countries (societies), especially where unity and reconciliation is not strictly [en]forced by law and through other social means, it has either completely failed or is in shambles, and the hypocrisy of it only exposed by the social tensions and continued socioeconomic injustice and inequality.
+In such countries (societies), especially where unity and reconciliation is heavily funded and dependent on foreign sources (funds), and is not strictly [en]forced by law and through other coercive social and political means, it has either completely failed or is in shambles when foreign funds and commitment to it are scaled down.
+The hypocrisy of it only exposed by the social tensions and continued socioeconomic and political injustice and inequality.